Zhu-Sicheng/MAFS5370-Project1-Sicheng-Zhu-21184536/README.md

 - **TRPO Performance**: In this specific discrete and low-horizon environment, TRPO was overly conservative, leading to the lowest wealth accumulation.

 ## 5. Visualizations
 The project generates comprehensive plots comparing the learning curves (Utility and Wealth) and final performance distributions across all algorithms.
-The final summary plot is saved as `portfolio_rl_comparison.png`.

 ## 6. Usage
 To run the analysis: